gomorpheus/morpheus-docs/library/blueprints/kubernetes.rst

 |morpheus| allows you to store Kubernetes configuration YAML files for easy deployment on-demand.
 Kubernetes Blueprints can be built by pulling in Kubernetes spec stored as a |morpheus| Spec Template object, those tracked under version control in a Git repository, or you can write them directly in the New Blueprint modal.

-To create a new Kubernetes Blueprint, navigate to Provisioning > Blueprints.
+To create a new Kubernetes Blueprint, navigate to |LibBluApp|.
 Click :guilabel:`+ ADD`.

 On the Name tab of the New Blueprint modal, enter a name for your new Blueprint.
 In the Type dropdown menu, select Kubernetes. :guilabel:`NEXT`